dafny-lang/dafny/docs/DafnyRef/Expressions.md

 example, expression `s[lo..hi]` for sequence `s`, and integer-based numerics `lo` and `hi` satisfying `0 <= lo <= hi <= |s|`.
 See [the section about other sequence expressions](#sec-other-sequence-expressions) for details.

+A subsequence suffix applied to an array produces a _sequence_ consisting of the values of the designated elements.
+A concise way of converting a whole array to a sequence is to write `a[..]`.

 ### 9.34.4.
 Subsequence Slices Suffix ([grammar](#g-subsequence-slices-suffix)) {#sec-subsequence-slices-suffix}